 Termites move through the soil, searching for food sources.
 Worker termites are blind and often accidentally find their way into our home through cracks in concrete foundations and then move into wooden floor joists.

 Homes with crawlspaces are at greater risk of infestation.
 These foundations are usually still made out of wood instead of concrete.
-Other parts of your home that termites will infest include wooden windows and doors, and structural beams behind walls.
+Other parts of your home that termites will infest include wooden windows, doors, and structural beams behind walls.
 Also, broken roof tiles will attract some species of termites and allow them to access the inside of your home.

 Termites can cause damage to things in your yard as well.
 They may damage your garden, infest wooden fence posts, trees, or wooden play structures or decks.